rodneysdf/gpt4-pdf-chatbot-langchain/TPM.md

 The UI makes a call to a single server function `'/api/chat'` in `pages/index.tsx`.

-## Bug fixes
+## Showing Errors
+Errors in the Collection functions (Add, Upload, Purge) show in an alert at the top of page.
+Chat question errors show below and around the question entry box, adhering to the design guideline to [keep error messages next to the fields](https://www.nngroup.com/articles/errors-forms-design-guidelines/#:~:text=3.%20Keep%20Error%20Messages%20Next%20to%20Fields)

 - **User submits GDoc url but p2team@sys-27331190000236300992246821.iam.gserviceaccount.com or p2-spec-access@devfactory.com don't have access to it** - alert error message gets displayed on screen for Permission Denied with instructions to share it.
 - **Document not found** - Google Doc url not found.
 Alert error message shown.
 - **File not found** - Upload a file url but file not found.
 Alert error message shown.
 - **Incorrect OpenAI API key** - when uploading file or url an alert error message is shown.
+- **Not logged in** - All functions don't work when not logged in and show an error.

 ## Implementation notes